KaiPereira/portfolio/src/lib/posts/boreal.md

 The entire group was set to meet on Jericho beach at sunset, and I got to meet lots of cool people like [Angad](https://angad.me/) who I was feeding the bunnies with, Advay (my roomate) and a bunch of other really interesting hackers!

-I was pretty shy initially because lots of people actually knew each other here, but I wasn't too active in the Hackclub community, so I didn't really know anyone, but we all shared a lot in common, so it wasn't too hard to meet some new people and I chatted to some people about radio's, hardware, server and just generally interesting stuff.
+I was pretty shy initially because most of the programmers know each other online, but I wasn't too active in the community around this time, but we all shared a lot in common, so it wasn't too hard to meet some new people and I chatted to some people about radio's, hardware, server and just generally interesting stuff!

 ![Pasted image 20250828225424.png](/images/Pasted%20image%2020250828225424.png)